jackson-mejia/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a consulting analyst at Accenture and a research assistant to Professors Anmol Bhandari and Ellen McGrattan at the Heller-Hurwicz Economics Institute at the University of Minnesota.
 My research interests include macroeconomics and corporate taxation.
-I will be starting a PhD in economics at MIT in Fall 2021.
+I am starting a PhD in economics at MIT in Fall 2021.